-A preliminary remark: For UNIX, make sure you have all necessary OpenGL libraries first.
-Fortunately on all recent Linux distributions (i.e. SuSE-7.1) these are already put on the right place.
-Be sure to install the proper package.
-Besides the basic X11 stuff you want to have - SuSE as an example - the following packages: mesa, mesa-devel, mesasoft, xf86_glx, xf86glu, xf86glu-devel, mesaglut, mesaglut-devel and plib.
+First, make sure you have all necessary OpenGL libraries.
+Fortunately, most of the recent Linux distributions (i.e. SuSE-7.3) put these already into the right place.
+(There have been reports, though, that on Slackware you may have to copy the libraries to /usr/local/lib and the headers to /usr/local/include by hand after building glut-3.7).
+Be sure to install the proper packages: Besides the basic X11 stuff you want to have - SuSE as an example - the following packages: mesa, mesa-devel, mesasoft, xf86_glx, xf86glu, xf86glu-devel, mesaglut, mesaglut-devel and plib.